amandeepmittal/eslint-config-amanhimself/README.md

 ## Usage

-Since ESLint checks both `package.json` and `.eslintrc.*` files for its configuration, you can add it to your own configuration either in `package.json`
+Since ESLint checks both `package.json` files for its configuration, you can add it to your own configuration either in `package.json`

 ```json
 {